5 metrics to measure customer loyalty program success

 5 customer engagement metrics scores overlayed on image of woman shopping

-People crave human connections.
-They have an innate desire to connect with like-minded people and brands that align with their values.
+Customers have an innate desire to connect with brands that align with their values and meet their needs.
 With so many choices available, building customer loyalty is critical if brands want to stay relevant.

-While a lot of businesses tend to focus on transactional metrics such as retention, purchase behavior and incremental sales, there is also monumental benefit in looking at emotional components.
+While a lot of businesses focus on transactional metrics such as retention, purchase behavior and incremental sales, there’s monumental benefit in looking at the emotional components that affect customer loyalty.

-To get the most out of your measurement plan, look at a combination of customers who act loyal (behavioral) and customers who feel loyal (emotional).
+To get the most out of your customer loyalty measurement strategy, look at a combination of customers who act loyal (behavioral) and customers who feel loyal (emotional).
 The ideal overlap is customers who both act and feel loyal, but there isn't always a direct correlation between emotional and behavioral loyalty.

-Here are five areas to measure customer loyalty.
-Note that each metric might have many others that roll up to one overarching KPI.
+Here are five areas to measure a program’s success that incorporate both the behavioral and emotional components of customer loyalty.
+(Note that each metric might have many other metrics that roll up into it for one overarching KPI.)

-Program interaction recognizes customers for every interaction (across any channel) they make with a brand.
+Engagement is tracked by every interaction (across any channel) that customers make with a brand.

 • Understand how often your customer thinks about you.
-How long is the purchase window for your products?
-Is it something you buy daily?
-Weekly?
+How long is the purchase cycle for your products?
+Is it something they buy weekly?
 Monthly?
 Yearly?
-Once every 10 years?
+Once every 5 years?

 • Stay top of mind.
-If you sell a once-every-five-years product, customers likely start the search with you, meaning it’s your consumer to lose.
+If you sell a once-every-5-years product, customers likely start the search with you.
+If it’s a more frequent product, you need to work harder on customer retention.

-• Implement trackable ways for people to interact outside the purchase cycle and tie it back to your CLV measurements.
+• Implement trackable ways for people to interact outside the purchase cycle and tie it back to your customer lifetime value (CLV) measurements.

 Related: Improve customer engagement with breakthrough touchpoints

-While loyalty is an outcome of a great customer relationship, it’s something brands should track.
-Repeat purchase rates are a great metric to include here.
-They’re the percentage of customers you retain who come back to place another order.
-Think of it like this: “Once is chance, twice is coincidence, third time is a pattern.”
-When a customer chooses you several times, you can self-assess why.
+This rate tracks the percentage of customers who place another order.
+Think of it like this: “The first time is chance.
+The second is coincidence.
+The third is a pattern.”
+When a customer chooses you several times, you can analyze why.

-• Is this customer looking at you because you’re positioning on price?
+• Is this customer choosing you because of price?

-Customer Lifetime Value (CLV) represents the total amount of money a customer will spend in your business or on your products during their lifetime.
-Admittedly tricky to calculate correctly, but math is on your side.
-And if you can’t calculate CLV, tracking value increases (and decreases) helps you decide when and where to insert promotions and offers that keep value high.
+It’s tricky to calculate correctly, but even if you can’t calculate CLV, tracking value increases (and decreases) will help you decide when and where to insert promotions and offers.

-• Identify value you can track (purchases, repeat purchases)
+• Identify value you can track (purchases, repeat purchases, etc.)

-• Incorporate test and learns into your communications and promotions, like subject headings, messaging and offers, to influence value across your customer base
+• Incorporate test-and-learns into your communications and promotions, such as subject headers and messaging, to influence value across your customer base

-Customers are always willing to listen to their friends.
+Customers are most likely to listen to their friends, family and trusted experts.
 Tracking influence—and metrics that identify influence—can grow your customer base.

 • Track referrals to put a dollar value on influence

-• Follow social media activity, order insight (purchases, combination of purchases, etc.) and campaign interactions and more to identify likelihood of a customer to promote your brand
+• Follow social media activity, order insight (purchases, combination of purchases, etc.) and campaign interactions to identify the likelihood of a customer promoting your brand

-• Use tracking information to create opportunities for customers to share their personal experiences about your brand on socials
+• Use tracking information to create opportunities for customers to share their personal experiences about your brand on social media

-In the past, people measured customer loyalty solely by customer behavior.
-A new understanding of customer loyalty and access to more insights means that today’s customer loyalty metrics include emotional connections as well.
-Some experts argue that even though emotional loyalty may be harder to measure, it’s necessary to build a true loyalty measurement equation.
+In the past, people measured customer loyalty solely by behavior.
+Current customer loyalty strategy, backed by better data, includes emotional connections as well.
+Even though emotional loyalty is harder to measure, it’s necessary to truly measure loyalty.

-• Uncover specific areas for improvement, track gaps in service and product, and identify where you are outperforming the competition
+• Uncover specific areas for improvement, track gaps in service and product offerings, and identify where you are outperforming the competition

-• Provide customers with an experience that promotes satisfaction and encourages loyalty, then invite them to make referrals
+• Provide customers with an experience that promotes satisfaction and encourages loyalty, before inviting them to make referrals

-• Use a survey to ask customers about an interaction or purchase with your brand (i.e., sliding scale [quantitative] or an open-text response [qualitative])
+• Survey customers about their interaction or purchase with your brand by asking sliding scale (quantitative) or open-text (qualitative) questions

 • Put measures in place for recovery and retention